aimennnnn/aimennnnn/README.md

 ### Hello, I'm Aimen.

-I'm Rk and I do a bit of Game Development and Graphic designing.
+ I do Web Dev, a bit of Game Development and Graphic designing.

 ## Skills
 * ASM